26 Types Of Beet You Need To Grow

 Contents

 There are so many types of beet!
 The mighty beet is a superfood root vegetable that has very few middle-of-the-road fans.
 You usually find people declaring that they either love it or hate it.
 If you’re in the “love it” category, you may want to plant beets in your garden, but what variety should you choose?
-Well, there are many beet varieties to grow depending on what your beet growing goals are.
+Well, there are many beet varieties to grow depending on what your beet-growing goals are.

 There are many different types of beets to choose from, so for this reason, we’ll focus on the edible root-producing varieties.
 Even so, this is not an exhaustive list!
-This herbaceous vegetable is known for being cold tolerant which makes it a great choice for early spring gardens when the weather can still be cool and unpredictable.
+This herbaceous vegetable is known for being cold-tolerant, which makes it a great choice for early spring gardens when the weather can still be cool and unpredictable.

-Red Types of Beet
+Detroit Dark Red Beet

 Babybeet